Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/sql-driver.markdown

 {{%/warning%}}

-The JDBC Driver allows database-driven applications to interact with the Space via SQL compatible read queries.
+The JDBC Driver is broadly compatible with the SQL-99 Core specification.
+It allows database-driven applications to interact with the Space via SQL read queries.
 The driver will make the query optimization if needed and translates the SQL query into Space operations.

+{{%note%}}
+The JDBC driver was designed to allow only SQL compatible read operations against data stored in the grid.
+It does not support create/update/delete operations.
+Furthermore, the driver was not designed for low latency requirements, although it was developed for integration with applications, such as visualization tools, which support JDBC compliant datasources.

+If you are looking for low latency read operations [SQLQuery]({{%currentjavaurl%}}/query-sql.html) is a better option.
+{{%/note%}}

 # Installation